 Membranous nephropathy is rare in children and, when it occurs, is usually due to hepatitis B virus infection or SLE.

-Renal vein thrombosis is more frequent in membranous nephropathy and is usually asymptomatic, but may manifest with flank pain, hematuria, and hypertension.
+Renal vein thrombosis Renal Vein Thrombosis Renal vein thrombosis is thrombotic occlusion of one or both main renal veins, resulting in acute kidney injury or chronic kidney disease.
+Common causes include nephrotic syndrome, primary hypercoagulability... read more is more frequent in membranous nephropathy and is usually asymptomatic, but may manifest with flank pain, hematuria, and hypertension.
 It may progress to pulmonary embolism.

 Proteinuria is in the nephrotic range in 80%.
-Laboratory testing is done as indicated for nephrotic syndrome.
+Laboratory testing is done as indicated for nephrotic syndrome Overview of Nephrotic Syndrome Nephrotic syndrome is urinary excretion of > 3 g of protein/day due to a glomerular disorder plus edema and hypoalbuminemia.
+It is more common among children and has both primary and secondary... read more .
 The glomerular filtration rate (GFR), if measured, is normal or decreased.

-Immune complexes are seen as dense deposits on electron microscopy (see Figure: Electron microscopic features in immunologic glomerular disorders).
+Immune complexes are seen as dense deposits on electron microscopy (see the figure Electron microscopic features in immunologic glomerular disorders Electron microscopic features in immunologic glomerular disorders Minimal change disease causes abrupt onset of edema and heavy proteinuria, mostly in children.
+Renal function is typically normal.
+Diagnosis is based on clinical findings or renal biopsy.
+Prognosis... read more ).
 Subepithelial dense deposits occur with early disease, with spikes of lamina densa between the deposits.
-Later, deposits appear within the GBM, and marked thickening occurs.
+Later, deposits appear within the glomerular basement membrane (GBM), and marked thickening occurs.
 A diffuse, granular pattern of IgG deposition occurs along the GBM without cellular proliferation, exudation, or necrosis.

 Identifying presence or absence of PLA2R antibody and the subclass of IgG deposits may help to differentiate idiopathic from secondary membranous nephropathy.
-For example, the deposits in idiopathic are PLA2R antibody positive and predominantly IgG 4, whereas PLA2R antibody is typically negative and IgG 1 and 2 predominate in malignancy-associated membranous nephropathy (1).
+For example, the deposits in idiopathic membranous nephropathy are PLA2R antibody positive and predominantly IgG 4, whereas PLA2R antibody is typically negative and IgG 1 and 2 predominate in malignancy-associated membranous nephropathy (1 Diagnosis reference Membranous nephropathy is deposition of immune complexes on the glomerular basement membrane (GBM) with GBM thickening.
+Cause is usually unknown, although secondary causes include drugs, infections... read more ).

 Evaluation of patients diagnosed with membranous nephropathy usually includes the following: